Systems for Graph Neural Networks

 Abhinav Jangda, Sandeep Polisetty, Arjun Guha, and Marco Serafini

-In Proceedings of the Sixteenth European Conference on Computer Systems (Eurosys), 2021
+In Proceedings of the 16th ACM European Conference on Computer Systems (Eurosys), 2021

 2. Scalable Graph Neural Network Training: The Case for Sampling